Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions

 The configuration $q=(q_1,q_2,\psi,l)$ consists of the 2D position, orientation, and leg length, respectively.
 The resulting PSS state consists of the position $q(\tau)$, velocity $v(\tau)$ and clock state $t(\tau)$ (needed for time-freezing, cf. \cite{Nurkanovic2021}), i.e., $x=(q,v,t) \in \R^9$.
 The robot makes contact with the ground with the tip of its leg, and the gap function is given by $f_c(q) = q_2 - l\cos(\psi)$.
 We also make use of the contact normal $J_\mathrm{n}(q) = (0,1,l\sin(\psi),-\cos(\psi))$, and tangent $J_\mathrm{t}(q) = (0,1,l\cos(\psi),\sin(\psi))$.
 For the time-freezing reformulation, we regard three switching functions: the gap function, as well as the normal and tangential contact velocities:

 They define the three regions:

-In region $R_1$, we define the unconstrained (free flight) dynamics of the robot, and in regions $R_2$ and $R_3$, auxiliary dynamics that mimic state jumps in normal and tangential directions due to frictional impacts, cf.~\cite{Nurkanovic2021}.
-The dynamics read as:
+In region $R_1$, we define the unconstrained (free flight) dynamics of the robot, and in regions $R_2$ and $R_3$, auxiliary dynamics that mimic state jumps in normal and tangential directions due to frictional impacts, cf.~\cite{Nurkanovic2021}:

 with $f_v(q,u)=(-\sin(\psi)u_2,(m_{\mathrm{b}}\!+\! m_{\mathrm{l}})g+\cos(\psi)u_2, u_1, u_2)$ summarizing all forces acting on the robot, $u =(u_1,u_2) \in \R^2$ are the controls, $\mu = 0.45$ is the coefficient of friction, $g=9.81$ the gravitational acceleration constant, and $a_{\mathrm{n}}=100$ is the auxiliary dynamics constant~\cite{Nurkanovic2021}.
 Note that the clock state dynamics are $\frac{\dd t}{\dd \tau} = 1$ in $R_1$, and $\frac{\dd t}{\dd \tau} = 0$ in $R_2$ and $R_3$.
 Solution trajectories of the PSS are continuous in time.
 However, by taking the pieces of the trajectory where $\frac{\dd t}{\dd \tau}>0$, we recover the solution of the original system, cf.~\cite{Nurkanovic2021}.
 To demonstrate the efficiency gained via the step function approach, we run an experiment in which the hopper attempts to cross 5 meters with a given reference trajectory of 5 jumps in $T= 5$ seconds.
 The initial value is $x(0) = (0.1,0.5,0,0.5,0,0,0,0)$.
 Given a reference $x^{\mathrm{ref}}(t)$, we define the least-squares objective with the running and terminal costs: